 This paper is organized as follows.
 Section 2 gives a brief description of the FIRE algorithm, describes preprocessing algorithm implementations, how each image was manually segmented, how the image segmentation was evaluated, and finally how the synthetic test images were created and evaluated.
 In section 3, we compare the ability of the four preprocessing algorithms to extract fiber information by comparing their agreement to a panel of human observers.
 We also highlight the ability of CT-FIRE to extract accurate collagen information from synthetic test cases.
 In the fourth section we discuss our results and in the fifth section conclude by describing the future directions of our research.

-(Need to mention 2D vs 3D . . .maybe in discussion)

 Methods

 Four algorithms were evaluated as preprocessing steps to the FIRE fiber extraction algorithm.
 For completeness, we will first briefly review the FIRE process.
 A more detailed description of the algorithmcan be found in reference (Stein 2008).